ginakokoska/TLB/README.md

 To vizualize the hitrate of the TLB a python script has been added therefor a file 'Measurement.png' will be created when running the program.
+## To run and create a graph enter:
+> plot.py tlb -n 64 -l 1000